-Blockchain's key characteristics

-Distributed

-One of the core aspects of a blockchain is that it is a distributed ledger, meaning that the database is maintained and held by all nodes in the network.
+Blockchain is comprised of three layers that each add different components to its development.
+It is not necessary to get involved in the most technical layers in order to develop an application or use a blockchain application.
+The protocol layer lays the foundational structure of the blockchain.
+It determines the computing language the blockchain will be coded in and any computational rules that will be used on the blockchain.
+The networking layer is where the rules set up on the protocol layer are actually implemented.
+The application layer is where networks and protocol are used to build applications that users interact with.
+Blockchain's key characteristics Distributed One of the core aspects of a blockchain is that it is a distributed ledger, meaning that the database is maintained and held by all nodes in the network.
 No central authority holds or updates the ledger, rather each node independently constructs its own record by processing every block (group of transactions), deciding if it is valid, then voting via the consensus mechanism on their conclusions.
 Once a change in the record is agreed, each node updates its own ledger.
 In contrast, traditional databases are stored and maintained centrally, which can make them high-value targets for hackers and criminals.

-Immutable

-In general, once a transaction is added to a blockchain ledger, it cannot be undone.
+Immutable In general, once a transaction is added to a blockchain ledger, it cannot be undone.
 This immutability is one of the principal aspects that contribute to the trustworthiness of blockchain transactions.
 A blockchain's immutability is secured through its use of cryptography (see below for an explanation of hashing).
-In a traditional, centralised database an authorised user can connect to the server to add or modify the data without other users' approval or detection.
-Because all of the data is held in one place, if the security of the server or the authority that runs the server is compromised, data can be modified or permanently deleted.
-This may sometimes be irreversible and occur without anyone realising it.

-Agreed by consensus

-No block can be added to the ledger without approval from specified nodes in the network.
+In a traditional, centralised database, an authorised user can connect to the server to add or modify the data without the approval or detection of other users.
+Because all the data is held in one place, if the security of the server or the authority that runs the server is compromised, data can be modified or permanently deleted.
+This may sometimes be irreversible and occur without anyone else realising it.
+Agreed by consensus No block can be added to the ledger without approval from specified nodes in the network.
 Rules regarding how this consent is collected are called consensus mechanisms.
 Consensus protocols are crucial in ensuring that every block is valid and that all participants agree and maintain the same version of the ledger.
-They heavily affect the incentives for nodes to be act honestly and are therefore the most important variables when designing a blockchain.

-Misconceptions about blockchain
+They heavily affect the incentives for nodes to act honestly and are therefore the most important variables when designing a blockchain.
+Misconceptions about blockchain Pseudonymous Contrary to popular belief, in general, blockchain technology does not allow its users to be totally anonymous.

-Pseudonymous

-Contrary to popular belief, in general, blockchain technology does not allow its users to be totally anonymous.
 Rather, public blockchain platforms tend to be pseudonymous: user identities can be anonymous but their accounts are not, as all of their transactions are visible to all other users.
 On these platforms, user accounts can be created without any identification or authorisation process.
 This allows users to use a pseudonym.
-Permissioned blockchains can require a user's identity to be verified before they are able to access or use the blockchain.
+Permissioned blockchains can require a user's identity to be verified before they are able to access or use the blockchain. ...Well "almost" immutable...

-...Well "almost" immutable ...